slipke/csm_ss15_sem_team_vagrant/java-jboss/puppet/README.md

 # Java JBoss

 This project installs a JBoss instance based on the module of [example42/jboss](https://forge.puppetlabs.com/example42/jboss).
-If you do no other modifications and use vagrant you will find your Jboss Server under 192.168.33.10:8080.
+If you do no other modifications and use vagrant you will find your JBoss-Server under 192.168.33.10:8080.
-If you use any other infrastructure you will find your Jboss-server under the servers ip:8080.
+If you use any other infrastructure you will find your JBoss-Server under the servers ip:8080.
 The management interface is bound to port 9900.
-This project installs a standard management user which can be used for the Web-Management-Portal of the JBoss Server:
+This project installs a standard management user which can be used for the Web-Management-Portal of the JBoss-Server:
 `Username: Administrator`
 `password: changeit!`